tavikukko/devtalksdemo/README.md

 # DevTalks Demo 2016, Helsinki

-This is the application was was demoed at [DevTalks 2016](http://www.devtalks.fi/).
+This is the application was first demoed at [DevTalks 2016](http://www.devtalks.fi/).

 Here is the instrunction to run this in your local environment.